City of York Council Early Years Funding Policies and Procedures

 Notice periods are a private arrangement between the provider and the parent and carer.
 The parent and carer should be made aware of any agreed notice periods before taking up a funded place for their child.

-If a child moves to your provision from another provider, the provider must check with the parent and carer that they have informed the previous provider that the child will no longer be claiming the FE at their setting.
+If a child moves to your provision from another provider, the provider must check with the parent and carer that they have informed the previous provider that the child will no longer be claiming the funded entitlement at their setting.
 You should clearly explain the funding procedure to the parent and carer, emphasising the checking process between providers, including schools, to ensure the child is not claiming more than 15 or 30 hours.
 This will help to avoid potential overclaims.

 Notice periods